0MGiant/0MGiant/README.md

-Hi 👋 My name is Tandol Supawatanakul
+Hi 👋 My name is Tanadol Supawatanakul
 =====================================

 III Year of Computer Science Student at Silpakorn University, Faculty of Science